 Essential written and verbal communication skills will be developed through weekly journal clubs, laboratory group meetings, and dinner discussions/presentations.
 Workshops on research ethics, and graduate school admission will be offered.
 At the end of the summer, students will present the results of their research at both a university-wide poster session and symposium.
 A variety of social activities will be interwoven throughout the summer including frequent ice cream socials.

 Participation in the Summer Research Program is expected to be full-time: students may not enroll in classes or hold outside employment during the program.

-Students should have completed their sophomore or junior year by the start of the program with a cumulative grade point average of 3.0 or better.
+Applicants should have completed their sophomore or junior year by the start of the program with a cumulative grade point average of 3.0 or better.
 Minimum course requirements are the completion of a full year of college biology, and general chemistry with laboratories.
 One semester of calculus, organic chemistry and additional advanced work in biology are preferred, but not required.
-Students who graduate before December, 2013, are not eligible.
-Students may not enroll in classes or hold outside employment during the term of the internship.
+Students who graduate before December 2017 are not eligible.

 |Application Questions:||Program Questions:|